Sounds and Silences: Plot

-Roswell G. Flemington, owner of a model ship company and formerly a serviceman of the United States Navy, grew up in a home where his mother required silence.
-Thus, as an adult, he makes as much noise as he possibly can, is obsessed with the Navy (a photo of him in his youth shows he had reached the rank of Seaman Apprentice), and behaves thunderously in response to any slight.
+Roswell G. Flemington, owner of a model ship company and a former serviceman of the United States Navy, grew up in a home where his mother required silence.
+Thus, as an adult, he makes as much noise as he possibly can, is obsessed with the Navy, and behaves thunderously in response to any slight.

-After twenty years, his wife has had enough of his obsession with noise and finally walks out on him.
-Now alone, he begins to hear every little noise – a drip of water, the margin bell on a typewriter – like an explosion or gunshot.
-He sees a psychiatrist who helps him understand that conflict with his wife has caused him to relive his resentment against his mother to the point that he internalizes his mother's affliction.
-He now realizes it is all in his head, all he needs to do is overcome the mental block with "mind over matter", and he does.
-The only problem is that when his wife returns to pick up her jewelry, he tells her about it and proceeds to "shut her out".
-Unfortunately, his solution proves too effective, and Flemington finds that he can hear nothing.
-Now desperate to hear anything, Flemington puts a record on, setting the volume at its highest setting.
-Although the scene is silent, the insides of his apartment vibrate from the sound of his stereo.
-As the episode ends, Flemington opens up the windows to the street below, and begs for noise.
+After twenty years, his wife Lydia becomes fed up with his obsession with noise and walks out on him.
+Alone, he begins to hear every little noise like an explosion or gunshot.
+He sees a psychiatrist, who helps him understand that conflict with Lydia has caused him to relive his resentment against his mother to the point that he internalizes his mother's affliction.
+He now realizes it is all in his head and all he needs to do is overcome the mental block with "mind over matter".
+He successfully does so, but when Lydia returns to pick up her jewelry, he "shut[s] her out", leading to him going deaf.
+Desperate to hear anything, he puts on a record and sets the volume to its highest setting.
+The scene remains silent, but his apartment vibrates from the stereo's sound.
+Panicked, he opens his windows and begs for noise.